sabre-io/sabre.io/source/_posts/2014-12-02-per-user-directories-tutorial.html.md

 > How do I create private directories on a WebDAV server.

-Doing this is not extremely obvious, and there are a few issues that people quickly run into when attempting this.
+Doing this is not extremely obvious, and there are a few issues that people quickly run into.

-We've added a new [tutorial][1] to our website specifically to explain this, with both a 'simple way' of doing this, and a more advanced way, using WebDAV-ACL.
+We've added a new [tutorial][1] to our website explaining a 'simple way' of doing this, and also a more advanced way, using WebDAV-ACL.

 Hopefully it's useful!

 [1]: /dav/per-user-directories/